-Before we dig into the error and fix, you need to understand some basics about BIOS, UEFI, MBR, and GPT.
-Once you have an idea of how the system works then you can easily fix any error related to boot process and hard disk partition style.
+Before we dig into the error and fix it, you need to understand some basics about BIOS, UEFI, MBR, and GPT.
+Once you have an idea of how the system works then you can easily fix any error related to the boot process and hard disk partition style.

 What Is BIOS

 BIOS – Stands for Basic Input/Output System, it is a firmware embedded in the chip of motherboard.
 BIOS is a pre-installed firmware on the computer’s motherboard.

 You can not change this firmware and it is a non-volatile memory that does not disappear when your computer turns off.
 When you turn ON your computer BIOS loads the first and initializes the computer hardware to make sure they are working properly.

 After that, it loads the boot loader to initialize the Windows or other operating systems.

 BIOS is older firmware running for decades which employs only 1 MB of space and must run in 16-bit processor mode.
 If you have more hardware connected to your computer it will take time to initialize them.

 Hence, the BIOS-based system tends to be slower while booting up or when shutting off.

 What Is UEFI